ChrisDeFreitas/simpleHttpGateway/README.md

 I am warehousing a bare bones http server.
 I use it whenever I need to build out custom server functionality.
 I was using https://hapi.dev, but it was overkill for all the projects I worked on.
 So I put this server together looking at the bare functionality needed to serve http requests, while allowing for extended functionality via expressjs (and its plugin ecosystem).

-All be adding features overtime.
+Will be adding features overtime.
 But feel free to use as you see fit.